Sindresgaming/UltimateCosmetics/README.md

 # UltimateCosmetics
 UltimateCosmetics repository

-Every bug with the UltimateCosmetics plugin should be posted here.
+Every bug with the UltimateCosmetics plugin should be posted here!

 API documentation will be released soon(TM)